Introduction

 Minoxidil plus spironolactone 100-200 mg daily reduces hair loss by 65.8% (1).
 However, spironolactone may cause additional side effects such as low blood pressure, urinary frequency, and reduced libido.

-5α-reductase inhibitors like finasteride 5 mg daily or dutasteride 0.5 mg daily reduce the conversion of testosterone into DHT, helping to preserve levels of free testosterone without aggravating hair loss (1).
+5α-reductase inhibitors like finasteride 5 mg daily or dutasteride 0.5 mg daily reduce the conversion of testosterone into DHT (1).
+These drugs have been associated with sexual dysfunction and mood changes.

 Application of topical retinoids, such as adapalene or tretinoin, prior to minoxidil has been found to improve the absorption and effect of minoxidil on hair loss (3).